28 May Is it bad to brush your teeth 3 times a day? The Answer Will Surprise You

 Seems like a lot right?
 My friends started teasing me and making comments that bushing my teeth that much many actually be bad for me.
 This statement haunted me.
 Is is possible to brush my teeth too much?
 In order to ease my brain and anxiety I did some research on this particular topic and the answer will surprise you.

-So, can you brush your teeth too much?
-Yes.
-Brushing your teeth three times a day for about 2-3 minutes is the ideal amount of time.
+Is it bad to brush your teeth 3 times a day?
+No. Brushing your teeth three times a day for about 2-3 minutes is the ideal amount of time.
 According to dental experts, brushing your teeth too much can cause damage to your gums and give you sensitive teeth.

 Here are some tips on how to approach brushing your teeth on a daily basis.